arilamstein/immigration_enforcement/README.md

 - [Visualizing 25 Years of Border Patrol Data with Python](https://arilamstein.com/blog/2025/10/06/visualizing-25-years-border-patrol-data-python/)
 - [Visualizing Border Patrol Encounters Under the Second Trump Administration](https://arilamstein.com/blog/2025/10/16/visualizing-border-patrol-encounters-under-the-second-trump-administration/)

+## Build Your Own Analysis

+This project is designed with modularity in mind.
+Each dataset—ICE Detentions and Border Patrol Encounters—is handled by its own Python module:

+- `detentions.py`: Loads and visualizes ICE Detentions data
+- `borderpatrol/`: Contains the `encounters.py` module and related data for CBP encouner analysis

+You can use these modules independently in your own notebooks or scripts.
+The [/notebooks](/notebooks) directory provides examples of how to load, explore, and visualize each dataset without relying on the full Streamlit app.

+This structure supports custom analysis, teaching, and experimentation—whether you're a journalist, researcher, or civic technologist.

+## Running the App Locally

 If you'd like to run the app locally or modify it, please read [DEVELOPER.md](/DEVELOPER.md).

 The code is open source.
-If you have questions, feedback, or want to collaborate on similar projects, feel free to contact me via my [website](https://arilamstein.com).
+If you have questions, feedback, or want to collaborate, feel free to contact me via my [website](https://arilamstein.com).